hardion/rfc/10/RequestReply.md

 An Allowed Command is not affected by the Device Lock, even if this command execution implies a modification of the Device state.
 A list of Allowed Commands are defined per Device Class with the `AllowedAccessCmd` Class Property of type DevVarStringArray.

-Other Clients MAY use DevLockStatus command of a DeviceServer to check if a Device Lock is currently activated.
++Other Clients have the possibility to check a Device Lock is currently activated via the Device Server Command '''DevLockStatus''' specified by:
++* Command Name: DevLockStatus
++* Argument Input of DevString type corresponding to the Device Name +* Argument Output of DevVarLongStringArray type giving the Device Lock status with these mandatory values:
++** String values in order: the Client hostname,
++** Long values in order: the activation state, the Client IP
++

++The request of a Device Lock is done through the DeviceServer command '''LockDevice''' with the Input Argument of DevVarLongStringArray with the following value:
++* as string value the Device Name to lock,
++* as long value the validity time in second.
-The request of a Device Lock is done throught the DeviceServer command LockDevice.
-The protocol of activation SHALL be the responsibility of the Device Server, following this sequence:
++The protocol of activation SHALL be the responsibility of the Device Server, following this sequence: ```
 * Check no other Client owns an active and valid DeviceLock on the requested Device
 * Activate the Device Lock
 * Increase the counter of Device Lock (See Below).